 Obstruction of justice can also be the charge if any of the above actions involve a judge, justice, magistrate, juror, witness, or animal control officer.

 Many criminal defense attorneys don't know how to balance the need to be aggressive and pragmatic.
 All too often, defense attorneys, because of a lack of experience, judgment, and poise, engage in aggressive tactics, but without direction or a proper strategy.
 As a result, they alienate the prosecutor, detectives, and witnesses.

 Other attorneys are too passive and only look to achieve the quickest and easiest plea.
 When you're facing charges for perjury or obstruction of justice, the legal challenge is complex and demands the steady hand and judgment of an experienced criminal defense attorney.

 We understand there are times to be aggressive and times to be pragmatic.
 This dual approach has resulted in a strong track record of results—in and out of the courtroom.

 We've successfully defended clients throughout Northern Virginia against misdemeanor and felony offenses.
-If you're facing criminal charges or investigation in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, call Manikas Law, LLC today to schedule an appointment.
+If you're facing criminal charges or investigation in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, call Manikas Law, LLC today to schedule an appointment with a Fairfax Virginia Obstruction of Justice Criminal Defense Lawyer.
 We offer a free and informative consultation to discuss your legal rights and options.